3box/3box-js/README.md

 ```js
 await box.syncDone
 ```
 This will allow you to know when all the user's data is available to you.
 We advise against *setting* any data before this sync has happened.
 However, reading data before the sync is complete is fine and encouraged - just remember to check for updates once the sync is finished!
+Please note, `box.syncDone` can only be called once the user has been authenticated, it is  not possible if only the `Box.create` method has been called.

 If you prefer to not use promises you can add a callback using the `onSyncDone` method.